scriptive/myordbok/docs/Queries.CSV.md

   SELECT
     a.id, a.word, a.wrte, REPLACE(a.sense, '\r\n', '\n'), REPLACE(COALESCE(a.exam,''), '\r\n', '\n'), a.wseq
   FROM `list_sense` AS a
-    WHERE a.word IS NOT NULL AND a.sense IS NOT NULL AND DATE(dated) = '1981-07-08'
-      ORDER BY a.word, a.wseq ASC LIMIT 10
+    WHERE a.word IS NOT NULL AND a.sense IS NOT NULL ORDER BY a.word, a.wseq ASC
 )
-INTO OUTFILE '/tmp/myordbok/list-sense.csv'
+INTO OUTFILE '/tmp/myordbok/list_sense.csv'
 FIELDS ENCLOSED BY '"'
 TERMINATED BY '\t'
 ESCAPED BY '"'